Therapeutic Benefits Of Cooked Apples and Cloves

 AYURVEDIC COOKING TAKES A BALANCED, HEALING APPROACH FOR YOUR DAILY COOKING NEEDS.
 YOU WILL FIND SIMPLE, EASY TO MAKE NOURISHING MEALS I HAVE MADE FOR MY FAMILY, WITH A DOSE OF AYURVEDA & YOGA WISDOM.

 Apples, like all fruits and vegetables are the wholesome type of carbohydrates, plus they contain fibre, pectin and phytonutrients.
-Fibre and pectin support digestion and your friendly bacteria, and phytonutrients in general protect your health, imparting aspects of nature’s wisdom into our physiology that researchers have still yet to completely figure out.
+Fibre and pectin support digestion and your friendly bacteria, and phytonutrients protect your health, imparting aspects of nature’s wisdom into our physiology that researchers have still yet to completely figure out.
 This simple apple recipe below may or may not come as a surprise just how beneficial it is to have first thing in the morning.
-A warm serving of fruit that gently kindles, cleans up and supports your digestion and gut microbiome.
+A warm serving of fruit that gently kindles, cleans up and supports your digestion and friendly bacteria in your gut.
 As science has discovered, what helps digestion helps with brain health.

 An Apple a Day…

-I learned this cooked apple recipe from my Ayurvedic teacher, Vaidya R. K. Mishra, whose Ayurvedic family lineage, Shaka Vansiya Ayurveda (SVA) has been passed down from one generation to another for centuries.
+I learned this cooked apple recipe from my Ayurvedic teacher and doctor, Vaidya Rama Kant Mishra, whose Ayurvedic family lineage, Shaka Vansiya Ayurveda (SVA) has been passed down from one generation to another for centuries.
+Vaidya means doctor.
 Ayurveda means the “science of life” (ayu means life, veda means science or knowledge), the traditional health system from India going back thousands of years.
-As Vaidya Mishra put it, Ayurveda is like a health manual of what to do and what not to do to maintain health and prevent disease.
-SV Ayurveda or SVA brings authentic teachings of Ayurveda by shining light on the sutras.
-It may or may not come as a surprise that the knowledge found in Ayurveda for a healthy, happy life is found in many cultures around the world.
-Now, it is an exciting time, as modern research is gradually uncovering and proving the practical health benefits of the knowledge behind Ayurveda, in the same way the practices of Yoga and meditation are written about in the scientific circle.
+As Vaidya Mishra put it, Ayurveda is a health manual of what to do and what not to do to maintain health and prevent disease.
+It is an exciting time, as modern research is gradually discovering the practical health benefits of the knowledge contained in Ayurveda, heading towards a similar trajectory as Yoga and meditation.
+In fact, Ayurveda and Yoga have their roots in Vedic knowledge.

-This cooked apple is a simple, yet profound introduction to Ayurvedic cooking that promotes a healthy gut.
-Modern science is discovering, what is good for the gut is good for brain health.
+This cooked apple is a simple, yet profound introduction to Ayurvedic cooking as it supports gut health, viewed in Ayurveda as the foundation towards good health because it is a major determining factor to preventing illness and disease.
+And it is clear modern science is discovering, what is good for the gut is also good for brain health.

 Cooked Apple with Cloves